-Implements Responsible Pro gram Name Which Policy(ies) Supporting Department(s) Timeframe E Farmworker Housing Study The County, working with advocacy groups, agricultural organizations and Ventura County HE 3.1 HE 3.5 HE 3.8 HE 5.1 Resource Management Agency December 2024 funding for, and to implement, a countywide survey of farmworkers, employers, and housing providers to further define housing conditions, needs and barriers to farmworker housing; and, (2) utilize the survey results to develop targeted programs and strategies to address the identified housing needs of farmworkers and to support agricultural businesses with a stable and healthy workforce.
-HE 5.3 County Executive Office Agricultural Commissioner Human Services Agency In implementing this program, the County shall strive to affirmatively further fair housing by providing housing opportunities (farmworker units or complexes) under the County's RHNA obligation and for both County and cities to provide services for the farmworker population throughout the County.
+Pro gram Name Implements Which Policy(ies) Responsible Supporting Department(s) Timeframe E Farmworker Housing Study The County, working with advocacy groups, agricultural organizations and Ventura County HE 3.1 HE 3.5 HE 3.8 HE 5.1 Resource Management Agency December 2024 cities, will: (1) take on a coordinating role to seek funding for, and to implement, a countywide survey of farmworkers, employers, and housing providers to further define housing conditions, needs and barriers to farmworker housing; and, (2) utilize the survey results to develop targeted programs and strategies to address the identified housing needs of farmworkers and to support agricultural businesses with a stable and healthy workforce.
+In implementing this program, the County shall strive to affirmatively further fair housing by HE 5.2 HE 5.3 HE 5.4 County Executive Office Agricultural Commissioner Human Services Agency providing housing opportunities (farmworker units or complexes) under the County's RHNA obligation and for both County and cities to provide services for the farmworker population throughout the County.
+EJ HC

-In a lamanta Responsible Prog gram Name Implements Which Policy(ies) Supporting Department(s) Timeframe F Annual Progress Report HE 2.1 Resource Annually status of the Housing Element and progress in its HE 2.3 HE 2.8 HE 3.4 Management Agency implementation programs, using forms adopted by HCD pursuant to Government code section 65400(a)(2).
-The reporting shall include: County Executive Office List of housing development application received; Public Works Annual building activity report; Annual building activity report; Agency Agency RHNA progress; General If applicable, list of additional sites that will be identified or rezoned to accommodate a shortfall in housing need to meet "No Net Loss" requirements, pursuant to Government Code section 65863; Services Agency Housing Element Programs implementation status; If applicable, commercial development bonus approved pursuant to Government Code section 65915.7; List of County owned or controlled lands declared surplus pursuant to Government Code section 54221, or identified as excess pursuant to Government Code section 50569; and LEAP grant reporting.
+Implements Responsible Prog gram Name Which Policy(ies) Supporting Department(s) Timeframe F Annual Progress Report HE 2.1 Resource Annually The County shall annually submit a report on the status of the Housing Element and progress in its implementation programs, using forms adopted HE 2.3 HE 2.8 HE 3.4 Management Agency implementation programs, using forms adopted by HCD pursuant to Government code section 65400(a)(2).
+The reporting shall include: County Executive Office List of housing development application received; Public Works Annual building activity report; Agency RHNA progress; General If applicable, list of additional sites that will be identified or rezoned to accommodate a shortfall in housing need to meet "No Net Loss" requirements, pursuant to Government Code section 65863; Services Agency Housing Element Programs implementation status; If applicable, commercial development bonus approved pursuant to Government Code section 65915.7; List of County owned or controlled lands declared surplus pursuant to Government Code section 54221, or identified as excess pursuant to Government Code section 50569; and LEAP grant reporting.
 G RHNA Transfer Study HE 2.5 Resource June 2025 The County shall prepare and bring forward for the Board of Supervisor's consideration options for working with cities on a RHNA transfer program that would transfer a portion of the County's RHNA to a City when a residential project located within the City Sphere of Influence is approved and annexed into the City.
-Management Agency Н RHD Zone Ordinance Amendments HE 2.7 HE 3.6 Resource December Remove the requirement in the Non-Coastal Zoning Ordinance that housing in RHD zones be 100% affordable.
+Management Agency Н RHD Zone Ordinance Amendments Remove the requirement in the Non-Coastal Zoning Ordinance that housing in RHD zones be 100% affordable.
 The amendment shall be consistent with Government Code section 65583.2.
-115 3.0 Management Agency 2022 1
+HE 2.7 HE 3.6 Resource Management Agency December 2022